massaox/Jenkins_AWS/README.md

 Workers will reside in 2 private subnets in eu-west-2 region and will  have access to the Internet via the NAT gateway so it can install packages during the bootstrap phase.

-Master and Workers will have unrestricted access via Security Groups `jenkins-master-worker` and `jenkins-worker-master`.
-Access can be tied down by modifying the Security Groups.

 You will need to have both Packer and Terraform install on your machine, you can find instruction for both here:

 ```